 A plan to construct an international airport in the Osa Peninsula of Costa Rica known for its biodiversity and ecotourism is encountering opposition from environmental groups.
 A 1,000-acre site on government land is set aside for the $35 million project scheduled to start construction in 2012.
 Civil aviation authorities have designated the project as the nation’s first “green” airport in the spirit of Costa Rica’s strong adherence to environmental practices.
 Costa Rica has signed 45 ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Environmentalists Question Costa Rican Green Airport".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Environmentalists Question Costa Rican Green Airport".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.